Vice President, Partner Impact

-Prior to joining Turnaround, Gretchen was the linked learning director for the Oakland Unified School District in California.
+Prior to joining Turnaround, Gretchen was the Linked Learning Director for the Oakland Unified School District in California.
 Her greatest accomplishment in that role was leading the team that crafted the blueprint for high school redesign funded by a local property tax that ensured 10 years of public financing ($12 million annually) to improve outcomes for Oakland students.
-Throughout her 28 years in education, Gretchen has been an English and filmmaking teacher, a curriculum writer, an instructional coach, a small school founder and a leader at both the site and district level.
+Through her 30 years of service in education, Gretchen has been a high school English and filmmaking teacher, a curriculum writer, an instructional coach, a small school founder and a leader at both the school and district levels.

 Gretchen earned an M.S. in Educational Leadership at California State University, East Bay, a B.A. in English and a teaching credential at the University of California at Santa Barbara.